KonradMagnusson/ninja-qf/README.md

 ## TODO:

-- [ ] Make the quickfix window format (and highlight) configurable.
+- [x] Make the quickfix window format configurable.
 Column order and padding, text justification, etc.

+- [ ] Add configuratble QFquickfix window highlight that adapts to the format string

 - [ ] Write some documentation maybe